KosherDiningCCL

-Kosher vs. Kosher-Style Diets in Senior Living Hospitality
+Kosher vs. Jewish-Lifestyle Diets in Senior Living Hospitality

 Kosher diets are based on traditions of the Jewish religion and follow the customs of Jewish law.
 These laws are found within the Torah, a sacred text used in the Jewish religion.
 They provide an outline of which foods are allowed, as well as how foods must be produced, processed, and prepared prior to consumption.